Why I Made This

 In 2023, Stanford released a paper called Generative Agents where they put 25 AI characters in a virtual town and let them live their lives.
 They went to work, had conversations, threw parties, formed opinions about each other.
 It wasn't a chatbot.
 It was a world.
 I watched the demo video probably ten times.

-What stuck with me wasn't the technology.
-It was the feeling.
 I was watching AI characters interact with each other and I could see them thinking through problems, changing their minds, building on what someone else said.
 It made AI feel alive in a way that typing into a chat window never does.

 02 / WATCHING THEM THINK